mandylegend/mandylegend-IU-Breast-Cancer-Model_Project/Breast-cancer-prediction/README.md

-**do not run template.py because it will create new files again and all code will be lost use template.py if you want to create files in another project**
+**do not run template.py because it will create new files and folder again and all code will be lost use template.py if you want to create files in another project**

 🙏 Acknowledgments